mapbender/mapbender-documentation/en/functions/search/search_router.rst

 Add SearchRouter
 =============

-In order to use the Searchrouter, two requirements have to be met:
+In order to use the SearchRouter, two requirements have to be met:

 1. The database has to be defined in the configuration files.
 2. The SearchRouter element has to be integrated in the Mapbender layout.